-Many homeowners in the Houston area have never experienced a foundation repair first hand, and it can be hard to imagine all that’s involved.
-Watching a neighbor having it done, or talking about it with friends or co-workers, is not the same thing as having a contractor working at your own home.
+Many homeowners in the Houston area have never experienced foundation repair first-hand, and it can be hard to imagine all that’s involved.
+Observing foundation repair on your neighbor’s property or discussing the subject with friends or co-workers is not the same thing as having a contractor providing this service in your own home.
 When it comes time to have your foundation repaired, there are many important concerns and questions that need to be answered.
-Because of the expensive nature of Foundation Repair, the most important consideration is choosing an experienced foundation repair contractor the first time.
-You don’t want start-up, or recently transplanted companies who are using your home to experiment on, or contractors who are using older technologies that have failed the test of time.
+Because of the expensive nature of foundation repair, the most important consideration is choosing an experienced, trustworthy foundation repair contractor.
+You don’t want a start-up contractor that’s using your home to experiment on, or contractors that use outdated technology.

-We recommend getting estimates from contractors who specialize in foundation repair and have been in business for at least 20 years.
-Make sure that the company has an A+ rating with the Houston Better Business Bureau, is in good standing with the Foundation Repair Association, and that the estimator is a Certified Foundation Repair Specialist (CFRS).
-The knowledge and experience factor can never be under-estimated.
+We recommend getting estimates from contractors that specialize in foundation repair and use cutting-edge foundation methods.
+With over 33 years of experience and dedication, we have expert knowledge about foundation repair.
+Make sure that the company you choose has an A+ rating with the Houston Better Business Bureau, is in good standing with the Foundation Repair Association and that the estimator is a Certified Foundation Repair Specialist (CFRS).
+The knowledge and experience factors can never be under-estimated.

-After the CFRS has inspected your home and presented his findings, there are three main areas you will want answers about:
+After the CFRS has inspected your home and presented their findings, there are three main areas you will want more information about:

 - What foundation repair methods do you offer, and why is one better than another?

-- What are the terms of your warranty, and where is my copy of it to review?
+- What are the terms of your warranty, and can I review a copy of it?

-- What cleanup items do you provide, and which are my responsibility?
+- What cleanup services do you provide, and which are my responsibility?

-Click here for our Company Comparison Checklist, which gives a good selection of important questions in these three main areas, and a brief answer from Dura Pier.
-Please print out a copy, and ask each estimator that inspects your home to provide their answers.
-As you can see, selecting the right contractor is much more than just who has the lowest price.
+Click here for our Company Comparison Checklist, which gives a good selection of important questions in these three main areas and brief answers from Dura Pier.
+Please print out a copy and ask each estimator that inspects your home to provide their answers.
+As you can see, selecting the right contractor involves much more than just finding the one that offers the lowest price.

-Below are a few more of the questions we are asked frequently.
+Here are a few more questions we are frequently asked:

-Do you have a Lifetime Transferable Warranty, and what are the terms?
+Do you have a lifetime transferable warranty, and, if so, what are the terms?

-Yes, all of our Dura Lock Pilings are warranted for the life of your home, and it transfers to all future owners.
+Yes, all of our Dura Lock Pilings are warranted for the life of your home, and the warranty transfers to all future owners.

-Our warranty doesn’t contain any “fine print”.
-It’s a simple, one page document, that doesn’t have a transfer fee, or minimum amounts of settlement before the warranty applies.
+Our warranty doesn’t contain any “fine print.”
+It’s a simple, one page document.
+There is no transfer fee or minimum amounts of settlement before the warranty applies.

-Our Lifetime Transferable Warranty is backed up by 3 generations of experience.
+Our lifetime transferable warranty is backed by three generations of experience.

 How long have you been in business?

-Dura Pier began 26 years ago out of our father’s foundation repair business.
+Dura Pier began over three decades ago out of our father’s foundation repair business.
 His business began out of his father’s.
-We are proud to be the 3rd generation serving the Houston area, and are in the process of training the 4th generation.
+We are proud to be the 3rd generation serving the Houston area and are in the process of training the 4th generation.

-How does your method of repair compare to other methods?
+How does your method of repair compare to other foundation methods?

-The best method has often been defined as the one with the least amount of maintenance.
-You don’t want a pier or piling system that needs re-adjustment every 2-3 years, leaving you with constant repair and re-decorating expenses inside your home.
-As you compare systems, keep in mind that our soil shrinks, swells, and shifts with Houston’s ever-changing weather patterns.
+The best method has often been defined as the one that requires the least amount of maintenance.
+You don’t want a pier or piling system that needs re-adjustment every two or three years, leaving you with constant repair and redecorating expenses inside your home.
+As you compare systems, keep in mind that our soil shrinks, swells and shifts with Houston’s ever-changing weather patterns.
 The best foundation repair method will be the one that has the best ability to resist moving with the soil.

 The straighter the pilings are driven into the ground, the better the soil friction they will attain.
 The better the soil friction, the longer they will last.

-Dura Pier has always invested a lot of time and training for our workers in providing the best cleanup.
+Dura Pier invests significant time in training our workers to provide the best cleanup services.
 Please download and review the list of services we provide in our Company Comparison Checklist.
-You’ll find that no other Foundation Repair Contractor even comes close to how well we protect and restore your home.
-We treat your home as if it were our own.
+You’ll find that no other foundation repair contractor can match the level of protection we provide for your home.
+We’ll treat your home as if it were our own.